Petjo: Phonology

 Petjo's phonology is based on the Malay phonology.
 This means that both words in Malay and in Dutch sound sequences in syllables are lengthened, consonants and vowels are likely to overlap each other (CVCV); some consonants that follow each other (consonant clusters) are most likely to be avoided.
 The following will give an example of an 'e' which is spoken unstressed (schwa insertion) or the consonant is omitted.

 Consonants

 Consonant shifts

 The suprasegmental aspects – word stress and intonation – in Petjo are very similar to Malay; Petjo has a striking zinsmelodie (rhythm) compared to Dutch.
 In addition, Petjo has a different consonant pronunciation compared to Dutch.
 Below is a shift in the pronunciation of voiced consonants to voiceless in Petjo.

 Consonant blends

 The combination of consonants also for many Petjo speakers becomes an insurmountable problem.
 Petjo speakers will usually omit some sounds or add others in between to get a slightly flexible tongue to pronounce a combination of consonants.

 Vowels

 In Petjo's pronunciation, all vowels are pronounced nasally.
 Long and closed sounds are pronounced open or wide.
-Long sounds are often pronounced shorter and short sounds made longer compared to Dutch pronunciation, or speakers of these languages change the sound:
+Long sounds are often pronounced shorter and short sounds made longer compared to Dutch pronunciation: